How to remove oil spots from concrete and stone surfaces

 This option is especially good for oils and fuels that have sunk deep into the substrate.
 The poultice method is slow, but very effective.

-Mix Actisorb with undiluted Tile & Grout Cleaner Pro or Actichem POG.
+Mix Actisorb with undiluted Tile & Grout Cleaner LF or Actichem POG.
 Mix the liquid and powder till a yogurt like consistency is achieved.

 Apply this poultice to the affected area.